jtbiehl/jtbiehl.github.io/_pages/cv.md

 * <b>FX Palo Alto Laboratory, Inc. (FXPAL)</b>
    Research Scientist (August 2008 – April 2013)
    Senior Research Scientist (April 2013 – April 2019)
-   Principal Research Scientist (April 2019 - June 2019)
+   Principal Research Scientist (April 2019 - July 2019)
    Leader, Ambient Computing Research Group (April 2014 – June 2019)

   * <i>Created LocoVisit</i>.
 Towards a vision of self-service workplaces, LocoVisit is a smartphone application and related cloud services that automate check-in and routing of corporate visitors.
 Powered by our indoor location framework, LocoVisit monitors the movement and activities of visitors and their hosts.
 The application provides real-time schedule updates, notifications to relevant parties, and real-time routing to meeting locations.
 The service also provides corporate security functions, alerting stakeholders when visitors enter spaces not approved for access.